 Why you chose your major

-Intro to Women's Literature, ENGL 215, has been my favorite course so far in college because it gave me a chance to form and express my opinions on important topics.
-This was one of the first classes I took that didn't fit with my major so I was hesitant that it wouldn't suit my interests, however, I saw the dramatic impact of interdisciplinary courses.
+Introduction to Women's Literature, ENGL 215, has been my favorite course so far in college because it gave me a chance to form and express my opinions on important topics.
+This was one of the first classes I took that didn't fit with my major so I was hesitant that it wouldn't suit my interests, however, I saw the dramatic impact of interdisciplinary courses on my critical thinking.
 In English, I was required to be creative, which helped me conquer problems in classes like Organic Chemistry, that also required creativity.
 I have become a more open-minded person due to the deep discussions we had in class, and I am thankful I can use these skills in different aspects of my life.

 Research or internship experience